ryancwalsh/cars/README.md

 # TODO

-- make an API route that scrapes CarGurus search results and saves to Supabase
-- make a cron job that calls the CarGurus scraper
+- make cron jobs that call the CarGurus scraper and the pages/api/ratings/determineMissing.ts
 - figure out why `ScrapedListing` type is equivalent to `any`
 - add weighted score to Retool webapp
 - add screeshots of Supabase, Retool, etc to this readme